Footloose (musical): Instrumentation

 Footloose requires a pit orchestra in a rock combo style.
-The instrumentation calls for two keyboards, two guitars, bass guitar, drums, percussion, and a woodwind player.
+The instrumentation calls for two keyboards (with one keyboardist doubling as MD), two guitars, bass guitar, drums, percussion, and a woodwind player.
 The woodwind player doubles on clarinet, flute, tenor sax, and baritone sax.
-The first keyboard part is played by the conductor.
 In the original Broadway production, there was also music for solo violin and cello.

 Productions

 Broadway production

 The musical Footloose opened at Broadway's Richard Rodgers Theatre on October 22, 1998 and ran for 709 performances until July 2, 2000.
 It was directed by Walter Bobbie with choreography by AC Ciulla.

 Footloose received mixed critical reception.
 General consensus was that the show was in and of itself poor, but the music and talented cast made it entertaining.
 It was nominated for four Tony Awards.
 The wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.

 Original London production

 A London production, billed as both Footloose: The Musical and simply Footloose in different press accounts, opened at the Novello Theatre on the Strand, following a United Kingdom touring version.
 It premiered on April 18, 2006, and closed November 11, 2006.
 Directed by Karen Bruce, the creative team included Morgan Large designing sets and costumes, James Whiteside as lighting designer, and Mike Dixon and Chris Egan as musical supervisors.